Healing Guide

 • Max Magicka, which not only gives us more resources to cast our skills from, but also increases the healing power of our skills

 • Spell/Weapon Damage, which boosts not just our damage but also our healing power, much like Max Magicka does.
-(Spell and weapon damage are essentially equivalent)
+(Spell and weapon damage are essentially equivalent; nearly all sources of them will affect both)

 • Spell/Weapon Critical, which determines how often our heals randomly “crit” to do extra healing.
-(Spell and weapon crit are essentially equivalent)
+(Spell and weapon crit are essentially equivalent; nearly all sources of them will affect both)

 • Magicka Recovery, which passively restores magicka gradually over time